woocommerce/qit-documentation/docs/environment/installing-plugins-other-sources.md

 Then, we could explode the string using `#`, and use the right side as our branch.

-The possibilities are limitless, so these examples are not mean to be exhaustive, but to give you an idea of what you can do.
+The possibilities are limitless, so these examples are not meant to be exhaustive, but to give you an idea of what you can do.

 YML: